 OGRE CITY HILLS

-Although at first glance, upon a traveler’s arrival in Ogre, the terrain might seem quite flat, a closer look reveals larger and smaller hills.
-In the press 20th century 30. in earlier years, Ogre was even compared to Davos in Switzerland.
-The picturesque hills were one of the reasons why in the 19th century century, […]
+Although at first glance the terrain may seem quite flat when arriving in Ogre, a closer look reveals both larger and smaller hills.
+In the press of the 1930s, Ogre was even compared to Davos in Switzerland.
+The picturesque hills were one of the reasons why, in the 19th century, Ogre became a popular resort. […]

 PĀROGRE

-ĶENTE HILL
+ĶENTES HILL

-In the eastern part of Ogre city, near the current Ķentes Street, until the 1950s, there was a mountain range known as Ķentes Hill.
-Once, the highest point of this hill reached 69 meters above sea level, and it was said that even the towers of Riga could be seen from it.
-Various literary sources mention several names for the peak: Ķenckalns, Ķences kalns, Ķenču kalns, Kanča kalns, Ķēniņu kalns.
-In legend, it was also ancient Riga.
-The first Ogre summer residents called it the Peak of Three Emperors (in German — “Drei Kaiser Spitzen”) or Camel’s Back (in German — “Kameelsrucken”), because once there were three conical, artificially formed peaks next to each other.
+In the eastern part of Ogre, near present-day Ķentes Street, there was once a hill range known as Ķentes Hill, which existed until the 1950s.
+The highest point of the hill reached 69 metres above sea level, and it was said that even the towers of Riga could be seen from its summit.
+Various literary sources mention several names for the hill: Ķenckalns, Ķences kalns, Ķenču kalns, Kanča kalns, and Ķēniņu kalns (King’s hill).
+In legend, it was also associated with ancient Riga.
+The first summer visitors to Ogre called it the Peak of Three Emperors (German: Drei Kaiser Spitzen) or Camel’s Back (German: Kameelsrücken), as three conical, artificially formed peaks once stood side by side.

-During World War I, the Russian army built a concrete blindage (bunker) on one of the hillfort’s ramparts, and trenches were dug on the hill.
-As Ogre city developed, Ķentes Hill became a popular walking area.
-Many images from that period have been preserved.
-During the Soviet occupation, the city’s development priorities significantly changed.
-1953.
-In [year], a gravel quarry was established near the hillfort, and it was excavated in the following decade.
-In place of the hill, a silicate brick block factory was built, and later — the Ogre building plastics factory.
-1970.
-In January of [year], in the factory area, on the southeastern slope of Ķentes Hill, which had survived the excavation of Ķentes Hill itself, the Ogre luge track was opened.
-It was 275 meters long, and a water pipeline was laid along its entire length, allowing for the creation of a high-quality ice surface.
-When the artificial ice track in Sigulda was opened in 1986, the Ogre luge track was no longer used.
-20. century 80. a slalom track was established on the southern edge of the former Ķente Hill, and a starting point was built up to a height of 63 meters.
+During the Soviet occupation, the city’s development priorities changed significantly.
+In 1953, a gravel quarry was established near the hillfort, and over the following decade, the hill was gradually excavated.
+A silicate brick factory was built on the site, later followed by the Ogre Building Plastics Factory.
+In January 1970, a luge track was opened on the south-eastern slope of Ķentes Hill, which had survived the main excavation works.
+The track was 275 metres long, and a water pipeline ran along its entire length, allowing a high-quality ice surface to be created.
+After the artificial ice track in Sigulda opened in 1986, the Ogre luge track was no longer used.
+In the 1980s, a slalom track was established on the southern edge of the former Ķentes Hill, with a starting point built up to a height of 63 metres.

 LAZDU HILLS AND GRANTSKALNI

-Between Ķentes Hill and the Ogre River are Lazdu Hills and Grantskalni.
-In Lazdu Hills is Špakovskis Dendrological Park “Lazdukalni”, created by Jānis and Benita Špakovskis.
-20. At the beginning of the 20th century, the “Mariņmuiža” (in German — “Marinhaus”) was located in this area, where the Mīlbergs family lived.
-The small manor was destroyed during World War I, and its owners left for Germany.
-After that, the property became overgrown with bushes and trees.
-The idea for a park arose for the Špakovskis family in 1975.
-The wooded area had to be cleared, and gradually various valuable tree species were planted: red oaks, hornbeams, walnuts, Murray pines, ginkgo.
-1993. by a decision of the Ogre City Council, the dendrological park was granted the status of an object of public importance.
-Currently, the park boasts over 400 species of shrubs and trees from Western Europe, Siberia, the Far East, and the Pacific coast.
-A viewing tower is located at the highest point of the park.
+The idea of creating a park came to the Špakovskis family in 1975.
+The wooded area had to be cleared, and gradually various valuable tree species were planted, including red oaks, hornbeams, walnuts, Murray pines, and ginkgo trees.
+In 1993, by decision of the Ogre City Council, the dendrological park was granted the status of an object of public importance.
+Today, the park features more than 400 species of shrubs and trees from Western Europe, Siberia, the Far East, and the Pacific coast.
+A viewing tower stands at the highest point of the park.

 CENTRAL PART OF OGRE CITY